g-soldera/art-gallery/README.md

 # 🖼️ Absolute Gallery

 Absolute Gallery is a responsive website template designed to showcase a collection of stunning artworks in a visually appealing manner.
 With a user-friendly interface, it allows visitors to explore artworks and view them in pop-up windows by simply clicking on the images.
+This project was carried out as a challenge from [Rocketseat](https://app.rocketseat.com.br).

 ## 🌐 Technologies